medizininformatik-initiative/NUM_CON_MON/README.md

 ### **2. Upload MeasureReport**

-For data transfer via DSF, the `report-de-identified.json` MeasureReport must be sent with an associated DocumentReference to the FHIR server connected to DSF (BPE).
+For data transfer via DSF, the `report-de-identified.json` MeasureReport must be sent with an associated DocumentReference to the **DIC FHIR server**.
 This is accomplished using the `send-report.sh` script.
-If a DocumentReference with the same project identification system (`http://medizininformatik-initiative.de/fhir/CodeSystem/data-transfer`) and value (`num-con-mon`) already exists on the FHIR server, the DocumentReference is updated to point to the new MeasureReport.
+If a DocumentReference with the same project identification system (`http://medizininformatik-initiative.de/fhir/CodeSystem/data-transfer`) and value (`num-con-mon`) already exists on the **DIC FHIR server**, the DocumentReference is updated to point to the new MeasureReport.
-A previous MeasureReport is not updated or deleted and remains on the FHIR server.
+A previous MeasureReport is not updated or deleted and remains on the **DIC FHIR server**.

 ```bash
 ./send-report.sh report-de-identified.json <dic-fhir-base-url>/fhir